WatermanMC/WaterHomes/README.md

 # Here you can customize for home limits
-# Permission: waterhomes.sethome.<rank>
+# Permission: waterhomes.sethome.<group>
-# NOTE: This is not assigned in your permission manager automatically.
-Look at the example below.
-# For example, you set default to create only 1 home.
+# For example, you set 'default' to create only 1 home.
 You need to give a group/user the permission: waterhomes.sethome.default
-home-limits:
+home-group-limits:
   default: 1
   god: 10

 # List unsafe blocks here so players cannot set home at this blocks
-# Use PaperMC API Material items (If you dont understand, you can Google :D)
+# Use Minecraft block identifier here, not numerical!
+You may try googling if you dont know :D
 # Bypass permission: waterhomes.unsafeblocks.bypass
 # This detects within 2 block radius of player
+# Case insensitive
 unsafe-blocks:
-  - WATER
+  - water
-  - LAVA
+  - lava
-  - CACTUS
+  - cactus
-  - MAGMA_BLOCK
+  - magma_block
-  - BEDROCK
+  - bedrock
 ```
 </details>